ava-labs/hypersdk/x/programs/examples/simulator/README.md

 ## Introduction

 This simulator allows you to run, test and play around with your own compiled WASM programs!
+Run the simulator through the command line, or start the server and connect to the endpoint by running `go run server.go` from the `server` directory.

 #### build